MaxPiLab/handson-iot-raspberrypi/doc/rpi_gpio.md

 ### Setup more than one channel

-You can set up more than one channel per call (release 0.5.8 onwards).
-For example:
+You can set up more than one channel.For example:

 ```
 chan_list = [11,12]    # add as many channels as you want!